 “My Lord!
 Have mercy on them both as they cared for me when I was little.”
 [Qur’an: Chapter 17, Verse 24]

 If you want to show your appreciation and love to your father, or the father figures in your life, then give him these Father’s day food gifts here.
 Remember that “the way to a man’s heart is through his stomach.
+Your dad will also appreciate useful gifts such as Double Oak wallets.

 Aside from these, there are many, many other blessings and opportunities that come with fatherhood in Islam.
 In the comments section below, feel free to add to the list – either speaking from your own experience or that of others.